AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 **A**: This is an issue hard to resolve, because the *Custom Wallpaper* function is using the `Set Background image` function from the IDE behind the curtains.
 Therefore, removing the plugin might not remove the set image completely.
-If that occurs, you can remove the image by opening the Command Panel (Cmd-Shift-A/Ctrl-Shift-A) and type `Set Background image` and then manually remove the image, or go into `Settings → Appearance → Background Image`.
+If that occurs, you can remove the image by opening the Command Panel (<kbd>Cmd-Shift-A/Ctrl-Shift-A</kbd>) and type `Set Background image` and then manually remove the image, or go into `Settings → Appearance → Background Image`.

-**Q**: **What is that analytics option?
+**Q**: **What's that analytics option?
 What data are collected?**

 **A**: This is an option to allow sending data to Material Theme servers about users' configuration, usage and trends.
-These analytics will allow us to see which features are most used or least used, in order to prioritize development of features, or maybe notify users about specific features, to provide better satisfaction.
+These analytics will allow us to analyze what features are most used or least used, in order to prioritize development of features, or maybe notify users about specific features, to provide better satisfaction.

-These data are completely anonymous, and are not shared/sold to any third parties.
+These data are completely anonymous, and aren't shared/sold to any third parties.
 If you want to stop sending data, simply turn off the option in the `material_theme.xml`.

 **Q**: **My settings are lost/jumbled up!**